 1.3 Objective of Request for Proposal

-The University of Texas Health Science Center at Houston (University) is soliciting proposals from qualified vendors to provide developmentally appropriate books for pediatricians more specifically described in Section 5.4 (Scope of Work).
+The University of Texas Health Science Center at Houston (University) is soliciting proposals from qualified vendors to provide developmentally appropriate books for pediatricians.
+The services are more specifically described in Section 5.4 (Scope of Work).

 1.4 Group Purchase Authority